Trees of Graphs as Boundaries of Hyperbolic Groups: Structure of a regular tree of graphs for in terms of the reduced Bow ditch JSJ splitting of

-\begin{enumerate} \item[(1)] The cardinality of the packet $M$ coincides with the index $[G(u_\xi):G(u_\xi)\cap G(x)]=[G(u_\xi):G([u_\xi,x])]$. \item[(2)] Having fixed $\mathcal M$, for all $M$ and $x$ as above for which the corresponding flexible factors $G(x)$ are orientable, the orientations of all (oriented) edges $\varepsilon^\#$ with $\varepsilon$ in any such $M$ (as defined in the above description of the set of E-connections for ${\mathcal R}_G$) are compatible, i.e. they induce the same order on the common set of endpoints of these edges. \item[(3)] For any fixed $M$ and $x$ as in the assumption, if $G(x)$ is non-orientable (as a flexible factor), and if the edge group $G([u_\xi,x])$ is orientable, then the cardinality of the packet $M$ is even, and half of the orientations of the edges $\{ \varepsilon^\#:\varepsilon\in M \}$ are compatible with one of the orders in the common set of endpoints, while the other half of these orientations are compatible with the opposite order. \end{enumerate} \end{fact}
+\begin{enumerate} \item[(a)] if the group $G(u_\xi)$ is orientable then the orientations of all (oriented) edges $\varepsilon^\#$ with $\varepsilon$ in $M$ (as defined in the above description of the set of E-connections for ${\mathcal R}_G$) are compatible, i.e., they induce the same order on the common set of endpoints of these edges; \item[(b)] if the group $G(u_\xi)$ is non-orientable then the cardinality of the packet $M$ is even, and half of the orientations of the edges $\{ \varepsilon^\#:\varepsilon\in M \}$ are compatible with one of the orders in the common set of endpoints, while the other half of these orientations are compatible with the opposite order. \end{enumerate} \end{enumerate} \end{fact}

 Let now $z\in Z$ be a vertex of type (v2).
 Recall that, by the description of $Z$, the set $N_z$ of all vertices in $T^r_G$ adjacent to $z$ contains no rigid cluster vertex.
 Recall also that the component $\Gamma_z$ of the graph $\Gamma$ is isomorphic to the $\theta$-graph $\Xi_{k(z)}$, where $k(z)$ is the degree of $z$ in $T^r_G$, and that we have fixed a bijective correspondence between the edge set $E_{\Gamma_z}$ and the set $N_z$.
 For any $G(z)$-orbit $[x]$ (where $x$ is any vertex of $N_z$), the corresponding set of edges of the $\theta$-graph $\Gamma_z$ will be again called a \emph{packet} of edges in $\Gamma_z$.